-The billing statements will be available online on your student's RedlandsPay account.
-Your student can access this via MyRedlands, and can enroll you as an authorized user.
-As an authorized user, you have your own login credentials to view your student's account information and make online payments.
+The billing statements will be available online on your student's Self-Service Portal in the Student Finance section.
+Your student can access this via MyRedlands, and can enroll you as a proxy user.
+As a proxy user, you have your own login credentials to view your student's account information and make online payments.
 You can refer to this page for more information.

 Can we release your student's information to you?